weina1117/weina1117.github.io/_posts/2016-11-20-algoritms4-chapter1.md

 * Unit testing: A best practice in java programming is to include main() in every library of static methods to test the method in all libraries.

-* goal of APIs: Seperate the client from the implementation.
+* Goal of APIs: Seperate the client from the implementation.

 * Strings:

 ##### Standard I/O

-* ** Formatted output: ** printf() takes two arguments.
+* **Formatted output:** printf() takes two arguments.
 The first argument is a format string.
   Such like ("%14d",x) begin with % and ends with one-letter convertion code.

 * Between % and the conversion code is an integer value that specifies the field width